Week 6 Fantasy football rankings, projections from proven model

 When the season began, one wouldn't have imagined that coveted Week 6 Fantasy football picks consisted of names like Rico Dowdle, Javonte Williams, Kendrick Bourne or Ryan Flournoy.
 But they all had 100-plus scrimmage yards on Sunday, with Dowdle going north of 200.
 Did they just have good matchups, or did their performances shoot them up the Week 6 Fantasy football rankings?
 Both recent performances and current matchups should be taken into account when making Fantasy football start/sit decisions.

 Dowdle had 206 yards versus the Dolphins, who will host the Chargers on Sunday.
 L.A. has now lost both Najee Harris and Omarion Hampton to IR, leaving Hassan Haskins and Kimani Vidal as the next men up in the backfield.
 Should either, or both, make their way into Week 6 Fantasy football lineups?
-Also, what does a depleted running back room mean for the likes of Justin Herbert, Keenan Allen, Ladd McConkey and Quentin Johnston with the Chargers passing game?
+Also, what does Joe Flacco's arrival in Cincinnati mean for the prospects of Ja'Marr Chase and Tee Higgins?
 Before making your Week 6 Fantasy football picks, be sure to check out the Week 6 Fantasy football rankings from the proven computer model at SportsLine.

 Bet on every NFL Week 6 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $200 in bonus bets if your $5 initial wager wins: